USA vs Australia: 7 Places Which Look Almost Identical!

 It might be missing the amazing tacos and Mexican food that you can find in Cali, but other than that, you’ll swear you’re back on the west coast.

 If there’s one classic American food, it’s the burger; gooey, dripping cheese, a soft toasted bun, and a perfectly charred patty stacked with lettuce, tomato, onion, and more.
 If you think you can only find this in the traditional American diner – think again.
-Newtown bar and eatery Mary’s has seriously taken the American burger to the next level in Australia.
+Mary’s Burgers in Newtown has seriously taken the American burger to the next level in Australia.

 Often credited as starting Sydney’s current trend of burger decadence, stepping into Mary’s is like walking into the states – only with Australian craft beer.

 Expect loud rock and roll, melt in your mouth beef and chicken burgers, and a fun atmosphere just like you’d find in your favourite US dive bar.

 Our go to migration agent in Sydney called AUREC Migration & Mobility are offering Londoner In Sydney free visa assessments.
 This means if you have any questions or concerns about applying for your Australia visa, you can simply email them here with your and they’ll get back to you at no cost!

 Centre of government?
 Check.
 Planned city?
 Check.
 A reputation for being a bit bureaucratic and boring (which is totally wrong!)?
 Check.

 Canberra and Washington DC have a lot more than common than you’d think, and the National Mall in DC looks shockingly similar to Canberra’s Parliamentary Zone.